 If you change the value of

-Located on a filesystem with sufficient space for the number and size of container images you anticipate using.
+Located on a filesystem with sufficient space for the number and size of container images anticipated.

 Located on a filesystem that supports atomic rename, if possible.